Grocery shopping can be a real challenge, especially if you are on a limited budget.

 - Organize your list according to the store layout.
 This will save you time and reduce the temptation to buy foods that are not on your list.

-For a list of foods to keep on hand for emergencies, see the Extension resource Preparing a 2-week emergency food supply.
+For a list of foods to keep on hand for emergencies, see preparing a 2-week emergency food supply.

 - Eat before you shop.
 Everything “looks good” when you are hungry.